labex-labs/open-source-labs/rust/rust-book/lab-ch04-03-slices/step4.md

 Listing 4-9: Improving the `first_word` function by using a string slice for the type of the `s` parameter

 If we have a string slice, we can pass that directly.
 If we have a `String`, we can pass a slice of the `String` or a reference to the `String`.
-This flexibility takes advantage of _deref coercions_, a feature we will cover in "Implicit Deref Coercions with Functions and Methods" on page XX.
+This flexibility takes advantage of _deref coercions_, a feature we will cover in "Implicit Deref Coercions with Functions and Methods".

 Defining a function to take a string slice instead of a reference to a `String` makes our API more general and useful without losing any functionality: